ABQFilmTour/ABQFIlmTourBackend/docs/rest/api.md

 ### <a name="get"></a>GET

-Gets a single film location
+Gets a film location.

-Gets a single film location.
+Gets a single film location by its internal ID.